AdamSEY/easy-chat-pushjs/Readme.md

 - Redis used to store when the last time we received a "ping" from the client, if we don't receive a ping every 15 seconds we will disconnect the client.
 - production https://blog.jayway.com/2015/04/13/600k-concurrent-websocket-connections-on-aws-using-node-js/
 - We used this tutorial to get an idea how to allow only one concurrent connection using same userId, https://hackernoon.com/enforcing-a-single-web-socket-connection-per-user-with-node-js-socket-io-and-redis-65f9eb57f66a
+- Make sure to add socket.io version 3 to your html file otherwise you'll a get an error.